Geosoft2/pycsw/README.md

 ### API Test Suite

-For running the API Test Suite there mus be a connection to //localhost:8000/.
+For running the API Test Suite there must be a connection to //localhost:8000/.
 Then navigate to the Folder the Test-Suite file is lying in:
 (already in folder pycsw)
 ``` sourceCode python